davehold/WritingTool/note.md

 Todo:
     Bugs>

-    + Wordcount doesn't count if user hits enter
+    + Fixed: Wordcount doesn't count if user hits enter

     Features>

     * "Reset" Button - to get back to the beginning
     * "Result" Button - to see results anytime
     * Pause-Funktion
+    * Added: Show random picture for inspiration

     Usability>

     * Refocus on textarea after hitting a button (like blur)
+    * Changed: Made the textbox bigger by default